 Metso and Outotec have, on February 5, 2020, signed an agreement to amend the combination agreement in respect of the combination of Metso's Minerals Business and Outotec.
 In the amendment agreement, Metso and Outotec have agreed that Nina Kopola would be replaced with Emanuela Speranza on the Board of Directors of Metso Outotec due to the resignation of Ms. Kopola from the Board of Directors of Metso.
-Ms. Speranza will be proposed to be elected to the Board of Directors of Metso to be held on March 20, 2020.
+Ms. Speranza will be proposed to be elected to the Board of Directors of Metso at the Annual General Meeting of Metso to be held on March 20, 2020.